scottlamb/moonfire-nvr/guide/easy-install.md

     $ scripts/build.sh

-This script will perform all steps necessary to build a complete moonfire setup.
+This script will perform all steps necessary to build a complete Moonfire setup.
 If there are no build errors, this script will then automatically invoke the install script (see below).